Cultures and sub-cultures are complex webs of social influences

 Touch Points.
 Informal and formal policies and practices shape norms and influence attitudes and behavior.
 Strengths and opportunities exist for aligning the following cultural touch points:

-- Resource Commitment and Built Environment
+- Resource Commitment

 - Communication and Information